-Ruby on Rails is an open source web application framework that runs on the Ruby programming language.
-Ruby is another one of those popular programming languages that is relatively easy to add to your repertoire.
+Ruby on Rails is an open-source web application framework that runs on the Ruby programming language.
+Ruby is another popular programming language that is relatively easy to add to your repertoire.
 It’s readable, extensible and highly in demand on the job market.

 Search string starter:

 (intitle:resume OR inurl:resume OR intitle:cv OR inurl:cv OR intitle:viate OR inurl:vitae) "ruby on rails" AND "developer" AND (toronto OR 416 OR 905 OR 647 OR 289) -job -jobs

 #5 – Android Mobile Developers

 It’s the most widely used mobile platform in the world so naturally Android developers are a hot commodity.
 It works with a bunch of yummy user interfaces like Kitkat, Gingerbread, Honeycomb and Ice Cream Sandwich.
 Java and XML are a good foundation for Android development.

 See: Recruiters Guide to Hiring Mobile Developers